aws-samples/aws-serverless-vending-machine/samples/README.md

 }
 ```

-In the Vending Machine main page, click in _*New Product*_, paste the JSON and click in the "Add Product" button.
+Return to the Vending Machine website and click on the "Add Product" button on the home page, enter the JSON content created in the previous step, and click the "Include" button.